TEMPLE TOUR OF SOUTH INDIA

 Full day tour of Mahabalipuram & Kanchipuram (Checkout from the hotel at 1200 hrs).
-Kanchipuram (64 kms from Chennai) is the ancient capital of the Pallavas famous as a city of 1000 Temples and still has 124 shrines.
-The first temple dedicated to Shiva was built in the 7th and 8th century and has paintings on the walls.
-Temples of Ekambaswara, Kailasanatha, Sri Kamakshi and Varadarajaswamy are of interest.
+Kanchipuram (64 km from Chennai) is the ancient capital of the Pallavas famous as a city of 1000 Temples and still has 124 shrines.
+The first temple dedicated to Shiva was built in the 7th and 8th centuries and has paintings on the walls.
+Temples of Ekambaswara, Kailasanatha, Sri Kamakshi, and Varadarajaswamy are of interest.
 Kanchipuram is also famous for its silks.
 The city of Mahabalipuram is famous for the seven pagodas.
-Here on the seashore is an interesting group of ancient rock hewn temples which are the examples of Dravidian style of Architecture.
+Here on the seashore is an interesting group of ancient rock hewn temples which are examples of the Dravidian style of Architecture.
 Evening transfer to rail-station for Trichy night train.
 Night on board.

 Day 06 :- Madurai - Periyar (Thekkady)

 Morning drive to Periyar National Park.
 Free time for game viewing.
-Set up in 1934,it extends to 777 square kms & forms part of the high mountain ranges, the Western Ghats.
-Wild life can be seen while cruising on Periyar Lake in a motor boat.
+Set up in 1934, it extends to 777 square km & forms part of the high mountain ranges, the Western Ghats.
+Wildlife can be seen while cruising on Periyar Lake in a motorboat.
 Amongst the animals which can be seen are elephants, wild boar, sambar, tiger, leopard, wild dog, langur monkeys, etc. Overnight Periyar.

 Drive to Cochin.
 Overnight Cochin.

 Day 08:- Cochin